Factory raises another €1M to go up against the WeWorks of the world

 Most consumers not being turned on by connected home, study finds

 In spite of the fact that you can create a startup entirely virtually these days, with everyone working remotely, the fact remains that you can’t beat real-world interaction.
 But the commercial property world — especially the thorny world of leases — remains stuck in the 19th Century.
 Real estate developers are still sleepily optimizing for profits with long-term contracts, when the world has gotten much faster.
 That’s why we’ve seen the rise and rise of co-working and office sharing from startups like WeWork, Factory, Station F, TechHub, Second Home, Google Campus… the list goes on.
 It’s even extended into co-living.
-But it’s office space that remains the big area of development.
+But office space remains the big area of development.
 And everyone has their particular ‘schtick’ whether it be soft ‘salesy’ furnishings or grungy ‘hacker’ spaces.

 The latest to scale its model is Factory.
 Originally hailing for Berlin, where it built the original space now occupied by Soundcloud and others, it’s moved onto another huge project in the city, and is now scaling in Lisbon, which we recently ear-marked as a new European startup hub.